22R3.0 Functionality Guide

 Syncing Slide Notes

 The slide notes for PowerPoint content are synced from Vault to the HQ_Slide_Notes_vod field on the appropriate Key_Message_vod records.
-Users can view the progress of syncing slide notes in the Slide Notes Process History section of the CLM Admin Console.
-Any text formatting from PowerPoint is preserved.
+Any text formatting in the slide notes for PowerPoint presentations is preserved when synced to CRM.
+Users can view the progress of syncing slide notes in the Slide Notes Process History section of the CLM Admin Console to check how long they need to wait for the slide notes to be available in CRM.

-Admins can update the text in the HQ_Slide_Notes_vod field for a PowerPoint slide synced from Vault, but the changes are overridden in the next sync.
+Admins can manually update the text in the HQ_Slide_Notes_vod field on a Key_Message_vod record, but the changes are overridden in the next sync.

 As a best practice to correctly sync slide notes, ensure the following: